NREL/ALchemist/README.md

 # ALchemist

 **ALchemist** is a modular Python toolkit that brings **active learning** and **Bayesian optimization** to experimental design in chemical and materials research.
-It is built for scientists who want to efficiently explore or optimize **moderately high-dimensional variable spaces**—without needing to write any code—through a lightweight **CustomTkinter** graphical interface.
+It is built for scientists who want to efficiently explore or optimize **high-dimensional variable spaces**—without needing to write any code—through a lightweight **CustomTkinter** graphical interface.

 ---